sasankkothe1/bmw-threddi/README.md

 ### Run the Example

-Firstly you need to get into folder write-in-elasticsearch and type in command

-`mvn package`

-to build the service

-Then use command `cd ..` to get back to the root folder, now you can start the whole project with:
+start the whole project with:

 `docker-compose up`

+the images will be built up automatically.

 #### Git Workflow
 Please use feature branches only to commit your code.